Preuss School: History

-A group of Faculty members at the University of California San Diego first conceived the idea of establishing a college-preparatory school for minority groups after California Proposition 209, a state measure that banned the use of affirmative action, passed in 1996.
+A group of faculty members at the University of California, San Diego first conceived the idea of establishing a college-preparatory school for minority groups after California Proposition 209, a state measure that banned the use of affirmative action, passed in 1996.
 It was their belief, as expressed by Cecil Lytle, provost of Thurgood Marshall College, that public universities were not active enough in creating educational opportunities for the state's most disadvantaged youth.
 Faculty members Hugh Mehan and Peter Gourevitch proposed establishing a college-preparatory school that would admit only low-income youths with the potential of becoming first-generation college students.
 In 1997, the proposal was sent to the Regents of the University of California for approval.
-The regents, citing a concerns over fiscal responsibility and oversight, rejected the proposal.
+The regents, citing concerns over fiscal responsibility and oversight, rejected the proposal.

-Following the Regents vote, Lytle, Mehan, and Gourevitch, made changes to their plan.
+Following the Regents' vote, Lytle, Mehan, and Gourevitch made changes to their plan.
 In the new proposal, the project was to be mostly privately funded and was to have an oversight agency known as the Center for Research on Educational Equity, Access, and Teaching Excellence (CREATE).
 CREATE would be responsible for maintaining Preuss as an example for other institutions of public education.
-In addition, it would coordinate efforts between the university and Preuss, including using the school for research on educational equality and for extending this research to other neighborhood schools.
+In addition, it would coordinate efforts between the university and Preuss, including using the school for research on educational equality and extending this research to other neighborhood schools.
 This second proposal was brought to the regents and, assisted by public outcry against the university and positive press for the school from The San Diego Union-Tribune, The Sacramento Bee, and the Los Angeles Times, it was approved.

 Doris Alvarez, 1997 National Principal of the Year, was selected to head the project.
-Alvarez in turn selected Janis Gabay, 1990 National Teacher of the Year, to head the faculty.
+Alvarez in turn, selected Janis Gabay, 1990 National Teacher of the Year, to head the faculty.
 After funding was obtained in 1998, the school began accepting applications.
 By May 1999, the school had received more than 500 applications for the initial classes.
 About 300 of these were deemed acceptable by the admissions board, and 150 of them were then chosen by lottery.
 The group included about 50 students in each of three grades—sixth, seventh, and eighth—and the school continued to add a new sixth-grade class each fall until the intended total enrollment of 800 was reached.

 As Preuss has aged and garnered attention, it has influenced other schools.
 Gompers Middle School, also founded by Cecil Lytle, was modeled after Preuss and took advice from CREATE.
 When Gompers first opened, much of its curriculum, faculty development, and community outreach plans were based on those in place at Preuss.
-Southeastern San Diego-based Lincoln High also used Preuss as a guide, and the University of California, Davis, (UC Davis) and the University of California, Berkeley, (UC Berkeley) studied it while designing their own high schools for disadvantaged youth.
+Southeastern San Diego–based Lincoln High also used Preuss as a guide, and the University of California, Davis, (UC Davis) and the University of California, Berkeley, (UC Berkeley) studied it while designing their own high schools for disadvantaged youth.

+In 2014, Alan Bersin announced the Mildred and Arthur Bersin Scholarship, to be awarded to students from Gompers Preparatory Academy, Abraham Lincoln High School, and the Preuss School who are accepted into Harvard University.